zhuzhuxingtianxia/GitBlog/2022/ReactNative开发/ReactNative开发.md

   * Turbo module - requires new arch (experimental)
   * Fabric view with backward compat - supports new arch (experimental)
+  * Fabric view - requires new arch (experimental)
+* create-react-native-library0.52库类型：
+    * Turbo module - integration for native APIs to JS
+    * Fabric view - integration for native views to JS
+    * Nitro module - type-safe, fast integration for native APIs to JS (experimental)
+    * Nitro view - integration for native views to JS using nitro for prop parsing (experimental)
-  * Fabric view - requires new arch (experimental) 这里我们选择`Turbo module - requires new arch (experimental)`的方式
+    * JavaScript library - supports Expo Go and Web 这里我们选择`Turbo module - requires new arch (experimental)`的方式
   然后选择想要的语言：
 * Kotlin & Objective-C